Towards Stable and Efficient Training of Verifiably Robust Neural Networks: Experiments

-\paragraph{Issues with linear relaxation based training.} Since IBP hugely outperforms linear relaxation based methods in the recent work~\citep{gowal2018effectiveness} on some datasets, we want to understand what is going wrong with linear relaxation based methods.
-We found that the models produced by linear relaxation methods such as~\citep{wong2018provable} and~\citep{wong2018scaling} are over-regularized especially at a larger $\epsilon$.
-In Figure~\ref{fig:weights} we train a small 4-layer MNIST model and we increase $\epsilon$ from 0 to 0.3 in 60 epochs.
-We plot the $\ell_\infty$ induced norm of the 2nd CNN layer during the training process on models trained using our method and~\citep{wong2018scaling}.
-We find that when $\epsilon$ becomes larger (roughly at $\epsilon=0.15$, epoch 30), the norm of weight matrix using ~\citep{wong2018scaling} starts to decrease, indicating that the model is forced to learn small norm weights and thus its representation power is severally reduced.
-Meanwhile, the verified error also starts to ramp up.
-Our proposed IBP based training method, CROWN-IBP, does not have this issue; the norm of weight matrices keep increasing during the training process, and verifiable error does not significantly increase when $\epsilon$ reaches 0.3.
+\paragraph{Issues with linear relaxation based training.} Since IBP hugely outperforms linear relaxation based methods in the recent work~\citep{gowal2018effectiveness} in many settings, we want to understand what is going wrong with linear relaxation based methods.
+We found that, empirically, the norm of the weights in the models produced by linear relaxation based methods such as~\citep{wong2018provable} and~\citep{wong2018scaling} does not change or even decreases during training.

+In Figure~\ref{fig:weights} we train a small 4-layer MNIST model and we linearly increase $\epsilon$ from 0 to 0.3 in 60 epochs.
+We plot the $\ell_\infty$ induced norm of the 2nd CNN layer during the training process of CROWN-IBP and~\citep{wong2018scaling}.
+The norm of weight matrix using ~\citep{wong2018scaling} does not increase.
+When $\epsilon$ becomes larger (roughly at $\epsilon=0.2$, epoch 40), the norm even starts to decrease slightly, indicating that the model is forced to learn smaller norm weights.
+Meanwhile, the verified error also starts to ramp up possibly due to the lack of capacity.
+We conjecture that linear relaxation based training over-regularizes the model, especially at a larger $\epsilon$.
+However, in CROWN-IBP, the norm of weight matrices keep increasing during the training process, and verifiable error does not significantly increase when $\epsilon$ reaches 0.3.

-Another issue with current linear relaxation based training or verification methods, including convex adversarial polytope and CROWN~\citep{zhang2018crown}, is their high computational and memory cost, and poor scalability.
+Another issue with current linear relaxation based training or verification methods is their high computational and memory cost, and poor scalability.
 For the small network in Figure~\ref{fig:weights}, convex adversarial polytope (with 50 random Cauchy projections) is 8 times slower and takes 4 times more memory than CROWN-IBP (without using random projections).
 Convex adversarial polytope scales even worse for larger networks; see Appendix~\ref{sec:training_time} for a comparison.